 Can Dogs Eat Honey Nut Cheerios

 There is more sugar in Honey Nut Cheerios, but this flavor is still safe to give your dog.
 Since it has more flavor than the plain kind, you’ll want to make sure you are only giving them a small amount.
+There isn’t much nutritional value in this cereal for your dog, but it is safe.

 Can Dogs Eat Cheerios and Milk